 You can log in to Blackboard from the new and current student webpage using your student ID and myMQ password.
-From here you can access unit related information such as unit outlines, assessment tasks, iLectures, class results, lecture notes, notices and announcements and other resources.
+From here you can access unit related information such as unit outlines, assessment tasks, il ectures, class results. lecture notes, notices and announcements and other resources your account at least weekly when you sign your enrolment agreement.
+If you don't keep an eye on this account you may miss important information.
+Most staff will only respond to queries from a Macquarie student email address, so make sure you use it.